Frequent asymmetric migrations suppress natural selection in spatially structured populations: Results

 We showed that no graph can amplify natural selection when migrations are frequent, using a branching process approach.
 How can this be reconciled with the findings of amplification in evolutionary graph theory~\cite{lieberman2005evolutionary}?
 To address this question, let us consider the rare migration regime in our model.
 When migrations occur on a longer timescale than the time needed for one mutant to fix in a deme, the graph can be described in a coarse-grained way as having demes that are either fully mutant or fully wild-type~\cite{Slatkin81,marrec2021}.
 These states can be directly mapped to those of a graph with a single individual per node, as considered in evolutionary graph theory.
 This mapping breaks down for more frequent migrations, as demes can include various proportions of mutants and wild-types.
 We studied the rare migration regime in~\cite{marrec2021}, and these results can easily be adapted to our serial dilution model (see Supplement, Section~\ref{raremigrations}).
 For rare migrations, the star can amplify natural selection if $\alpha>1$, where $\alpha=m_I/m_O$ quantifies the asymmetry between migrations incoming and outgoing to and from the center (see Fig.~\ref{model_structures}).
 Conversely, it suppresses selection when $\alpha<1$.
 In particular, starting from a fully mutant deme and for rare migrations, our model exactly maps to evolutionary graph theory under the Birth-death update rule if $\alpha=D-1$~\cite{marrec2021}.
 Starting from a single mutant, it first needs to fix in its deme before it may spread to other ones.
 Therefore, its probability of fixation is the product of that in a deme and of that starting from a fully mutant deme.
 In Fig.~\ref{rare_migration_star}, we show rare migration results for the star starting from a single mutant.
 We observe that amplification is weak, even though it becomes larger when the number of demes increases.
 In addition, amplification is restricted to small fitness advantages, see also~\cite{Teimouri23}.
 Here, we observe that it exists for $st$ of order $1/K$.
 Increasing the fitness of the mutant makes the fixation probability converge to that of the well-mixed population (Fig.~\ref{rare_migration_star}, insets).

 How do our results for frequent migrations connect to those for rare migrations?
 Simulations allow us to bridge these two regimes.
 In Fig.~\ref{rare_regime_frequent_migration_star}, we focus on the star with $\alpha=4$, which features amplification of natural selection when migrations are rare.
 We find that increasing migration probabilities leads to suppression, even in the regime of mutant fitness advantages where amplification exists for rare migrations.
+In the rare migration regime, a mutant must fix in one deme before it can spread.
+Since the mutant is placed in a deme chosen uniformly at random, most mutants start in a leaf.
+When $\alpha>1$, a fully mutant leaf is more likely to send a mutant individual to the center than to receive a wild-type one.
+This asymmetry provides an extra advantage to a weakly beneficial mutant placed in a leaf.
+When migrations are frequent, fixation does not occur deme by deme, and this effect disappears.